Published on 15 Jul 2024

 With the vision to implement comprehensive patient care based on TCM, Weizhen established her first private clinic at Jurong East in November 2013, right after returning to Singapore following her postgraduate studies.

 “We advocate for better public awareness of TCM and its benefits.
-People need to know that TCM, with its emphasis on promoting balance, prevention and overall wellbeing, can play a significant role in supporting their health,” she added.
+People need to know that TCM, with its emphasis on promoting balance, prevention and overall wellbeing, can play a significant role in supporting their health,” she said.

 Members of the NTU Chinese Medicine Alumni AssociationLeong Weizhen (third from right) with the current 7th executive committee members of the NTU Chinese Medicine Alumni Association.